-improve" (Dalkmann and Brannigan 2014).
+While technological solutions, such as electric vehicles, are capturing the zeitgeist with major vehicle manufacturers and countries announcing their moves away from the internal combustion engine (see IEA 2021b), fully decarbonizing the transport sector efficiently requires more than just a change in propulsion technology (BNEF 2022).
+An often-used framework that helps organize the multiple solutions needed to decarbonize transport is "avoid-shiftimprove" (Dalkmann and Brannigan 2014).
 Under this approach, the sector should work toward avoiding the need for motorized travel by using land-use and urban planning approaches that bring opportunities closer to residents; shifting travel toward more efficient, less carbon-intensive forms of mobility, such as public transport, walking, and cycling; and finally improving the carbon intensity of the remaining travel modes through technological developments, such as electric vehicles and zero-emissions fuels.

-Together, the targets and indicators used within the State of Climate Action series (see Table 4) specifically cover the shift and improve components of this avoidshift-improve framework (Bongardt et al. 2019).
-More specifically, the first three transport indicators in Table 4 measure whether and how people are shifting to loweremitting modes of transportation, while the remaining seven indicators measure improvements to existing modes.
+Together, the targets and indicators used within the State of Climate Action series (see Table 4) specifically cover the shift and improve components of this avoid-shift-improve framework (Bongardt et al. 2019).
+More specifically, the first three transport indicators in Table 4 measure whether and how people are shifting to lower-emitting modes of transportation, while the remaining seven indicators measure improvements to existing modes.
 The avoid segment of this framework is not covered in this report because there is little consensus to date around 1.5°C-aligned targets and little publicly available data in this category.

 We adopted two transport targets (i.e., share of electric vehicles in light-duty vehicle sales and share of electric vehicles in light-duty vehicle fleet) from CAT (2020a), which employed a combination of top-down and bottom-up methods to establish near- and long-term targets.
 CAT first identified modelled pathways that limit global temperature rise to 1.5°C with no or limited overshoot from IPCC (2018) and then filtered them, following the criteria outlined in Box 3.
-The authors complemented this analysis of IAM scenarios with analysis from both bottom-up, sectoral modelling efforts (e.g., for electric vehicles) and other independent, peer-reviewed literature to derive targets from the range of values presented across these sources.
-CAT then compared each target derived from this bottom-up analysis with targets derived from the filtered set of scenarios modelled by the IAMs in IPCC (2018) to ensure
+The authors complemented this analysis of IAM scenarios with analysis from both bottom-up sectoral modelling efforts (e.g., for electric vehicles) and other independent, peer-reviewed literature to derive targets from the range of values presented across these sources.
+CAT then compared each target derived from this bottom-up analysis with targets derived from the filtered set of scenarios modelled by the IAMs in IPCC (2018) to ensure that, if there was any discrepancy, the targets derived from the bottom-up approaches were more ambitious in achieving decarbonization more rapidly.